shivam8496/Coursera-django/README.md

 # Coursera-django
-This Repo is to Track my Django-tutorials journey
+This Repo is to Track my Django-tutorials Revison journey